Logo Outpost The Hague Sitemap

 PIN (personal identification number) debit card system is widely used for the daily shopping in the supermarket as well as department stores, petrol stations and restaurants.
 It is a must as there is no equivalent to the chequebook in The Netherlands.
 With the PIN card you are able to draw money from your account at the many cash point machines.
 Allow a few weeks after you have opened an account to receive your PIN card.
 It is not uncommon to pay cash in smaller shops and also when receiving goods delivered to your home.

 • Businesses and institutions frequently use Acceptgiro’s.
 An accept giro form is attached to your bill.
 It carries the name and the account of the beneficiary and sometimes the amount due.
-Simply enter your account number (name and amount if necessary) and sign your name.
+Simply enter your account number (and amount if necessary) and sign your name.
 You send the accept giro to your bank for payment and the amount will be transferred from your account to that of your creditor.

 Internet banking transfers are also common methods of payment.
 Shortly after opening an account you will receive personalised Bank giro transfer forms (overschrijving).
 Indicate how much you want to transfer, fill in the name and place of residence of the beneficiary and a payment reference.
 Send the form to your bank.
 The money is deducted from your account within a few days and credited to the beneficiary's account.